 A Few Additional Very Good Books

 - Job Hunter's Sourcebook.
-Detroit, MI: Gale Research, 1991- (latest copy is 2010, Reference Room, ref HF 5382.75.U6 J63).
+Detroit, MI: Gale Research, 1991- (latest copy is 2010, Learning Commons, ref HF 5382.75.U6 J63).
 Lists sources of job-hunting information for specific professions and occupations in part 1 and general job-hunting information in part 2.

-- Check the library catalog under subject Careers for subdivisions such as Occupations, Professions, or Vocational guidance for the many resources available from Oviatt Library in print or electronically.
+- Check OneSearch keyword search.
+Also try subject Careers for subdivisions such as Occupations, Professions, or Vocational guidance for the many resources available from Oviatt Library in print or electronically.

 Once you have determined what occupations interest you, your job hunt begins.
 The following web sites and print sources contain information that can help you find out about job openings.